zacanger/hipper/README.md

 * Because you're a developer who needs to ssh into their droplet and make a quick change.
 * You don't want to take the time to learn `vi` just to add some API keys or something.
-* Nano is ugly and has weird keybinds.
+* Nano is ugly and has weird keybinds, and also it's disappearing from GNU.
 * You just want something quick and easy.
 * So.
 Here.
 Use this.